wingkwong/leetcode-the-hard-way/tutorials/basic-topics/linked-list.md

 **1. Delete from the beginning**

-To delete from the beginning we just have to move the `head` to its next, so that no pointer would be pointing to the first node.
+To delete from the beginning we just have to move the $head$ to its next, so that no pointer would be pointing to the first node.

 <Tabs
     defaultValue="java"